Ghislaine Maxwell says grand jury that indicted her was too White, seeks dismissal of sex abuse case

 “If it’s unfair for her, then it’s unfair for everybody,” Southerland said.

 Maxwell was Epstein’s longtime girlfriend.
 She is accused of helping him procure underage girls for sexual exploitation over several years in the 1990s.
-Her arrest came about a year after he was taken into federal custody and subsequently committed suicide in a Manhattan jail cell.
+Her arrest came about a year after he was taken into federal custody and subsequently killed himself in a Manhattan jail cell.

 Her criminal case remains closely watched, in part because there have been so many accusers to come forward and because of Epstein’s vast connections to the rich and powerful.
 He and Maxwell were close for a time with former presidents Donald Trump and Bill Clinton, though both men have said they knew nothing of his crimes, and with Britain’s Prince Andrew, who has faced related accusations and steadily rebuffed investigators’ bid to speak with him.
 Andrew has denied any wrongdoing.